jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 * **EJB Problem: An EJB module must contain one or more enterprise beans.**

-     Eclipse Web Tools Platform can not deploy simple JARs to the JBoss EAP server.
+     Eclipse Web Tools Platform (WTP) can not deploy simple JARs to the JBoss EAP server.
 For this reason, quickstart subprojects that would normally deploy shared artifacts as JARs deploy them instead as EJB JARs.
 You can ignore this warning.

 * **Knowledge Base Builder Problem: JBoss Tools Knowledge Base problem: Nature is not installed on required Java project jboss-ejb-throws-exception-ejb-api.
 Use Quick Fix to include artifacts declared in that project into Content Assistant and Validation.**